Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230228-intro-to-python-1/lesson.md

     TypeError: can only concatenate str (not "int") to str

+---
 ## 9. Problem Set

 To really get familiar with coding in Python (or any other language), the best way is simply to **write a lot of code**.
 We recommend working through a problem set to practice some more with coding in Python.
 The problem set will also cover some of the basics we covered in a bit more detail.
-We expect the problem set won't take longer than ~1 hr to complete.
+We expect the problem set won't take longer than ~1-2 hrs to complete.

 We'll have office hours throughout the week for you to stop by and work on your problem set with other Arcadians as well as to work through any bugs in your code.